-Any student pursuing a degree in Communication & Media Studies needs to look into High Point University.
-Communications is a fairly popular major at High Point University exceeding 128 graduations in 2016.
+Seeking the best of the best?
+Look into High Point University to pursue your degree in Communication & Media Studies.
+This is quite a common major at High Point, with 19.8% of undergrads enrolled in it.
 Located in High Point, North Carolina, this university is a good choice for students who blossom in a city atmosphere.

-The most popular degree with students at High Point University is business administration & management.
-Due to the school's fantastic on-time graduation rate of 61.1%, students typically accumulate much less debt compared to what they would at other institutions.
+Due to the school's fantastic on-time graduation rate of 60.2%, students typically accumulate much less debt compared to what they would at other institutions.
+First-year students are not required to live on-campus at High Point University.
 Where is High Point really succeeding?
 Take a look at all of the school rankings.

-Iona College is a wonderful decision for students pursuing a Communication & Media Studies degree.
-A popular choice for undergraduates, there are approximately 91 learners studying this degree at Iona.
-This school is located in the suburban area of New Rochelle, New York, near to shops and other entertainment.
+Pennsylvania State University - Brandywine is a good decision for students pursuing a Communication & Media Studies degree.
+A favorite choice for undergraduates, there are approximately 35 learners studying this degree at Penn State Brandywine.
+Positioned in Media, Pennsylvania, Pennsylvania State University - Brandywine supplies a secure, suburban experience for students.

-Susquehanna University is among your best bets if you're planning on studying Communication & Media Studies.
-At Susquehanna University, 14.0% of undergraduate students major in Communications.
-Students who love a more relaxed life will enjoy the school's setting in the small town of Selinsgrove, Pennsylvania.
+DePauw University is among your best bets if you're planning on studying Communication & Media Studies.
+At DePauw University, 15.0% of undergraduates major in Communications.
+Students who delight in a more relaxed life will treasure the school's location in the modest town of Greencastle, Indiana.